Devishlydashing/50043_Database/README.md

 1. Search for an existing book by title
 2. Search for an existing book by author
 3. Dynamic search Autocomplete
-3. Adds a new book
+4. Adds a new book
-4. Add a new review
+5. Add a new review
+6. View a book review

 ### Screenshot of our Home/Explore Page:
 ![img](./readme_images/homepage.jpeg)